kubevela/kubevela.github.io/versioned_docs/version-v1.9/quick-start.md

 ```
 </details>

-* View the process and status of the application deploy
+* View the process and status of the application deployment

 ```bash
 vela status first-vela-app